daifengwanglab/ADSNPheno/README.md

 ## Support

-Please note that this code was developed by Saniya Khullar and Daifeng Wang, Ph.D.
+Please note that this code was developed by *Saniya Khullar* and *Daifeng Wang, Ph.D*.
 If you experience any issues with the code or steps, please reach out to Daifeng Wang, Ph.D. at daifeng.wang@wisc.edu for more assistance.

 YouTube tutorials will also be available on ADSNPheno on [Saniya's YouTube channel](https://www.youtube.com/channel/UCNhVAcIdarXzTCWZ27N1EmQ) to guide you every step of the way.
 We also have presented our computational pipeline at an [ISCB-SC webinar](https://www.youtube.com/watch?v=ITwEzqhQnZU).